 Rubytest is a universal test harness for Ruby developers.
 You can think of Rubytest as a testing meta-framework.
 It defines a straight-forward specification that anyone can use to easily create their own testing DSLs.
-This can be used for testing end applcations directly or it can be used as a backend to build other test frameworks.
+This can be used for testing end applications directly or it can be used as a backend to build other test frameworks.
 In addition, since Rubytest controls the backend, multiple frameworks can be used in a single test suite all of which can run through a uniform interface in a single pass.

 Rubytest's clean specification makes it almost trivial to implement new test suites and frameworks.
 The universal access point for testing is the $TEST_SUITE global array.
 A test suite or framework need only add compliant test objects to this array.
 Rubytest will iterate through these objects.
 If a test object responds to #call, it is run as a test procedure.
 If it responds to #each it is iterated over as a testcase with each entry handled in the same manner.
 All test objects must respond to #to_s so their description can be used in test reports.

 Ruby Test handles assertions via BRASS compliance.
 Any raised exception that responds to #assertion? in the affirmative is taken to be a failed assertion rather than simply an error.
 A test framework may raise a NotImplementedError to have a test recorded as todo, i.e. a pending exception to remind the developer of tests that still need to be written.
-The exception can also set a priority level to indicate the urgency of the test.
-Priorities of -1 or lower are generally not brought to the attention of testers unless explicitly configured to do so.